Maria Muldaur: Career

-Around this time, Muldaur established a relationship with the Grateful Dead.
-Opening for some Grateful Dead shows in the summer of 1974, with John Kahn, bassist of the Jerry Garcia Band, eventually earned her a seat in that group as a backing vocalist in the late 1970s.
+Around that time, Muldaur established a relationship with the Grateful Dead.
+Opening for some Grateful Dead shows in the summer of 1974, with John Kahn, bassist of the Jerry Garcia Band, eventually earned her a seat in the group as a backing vocalist in the late 1970s.
 Around the same time Muldaur met and eventually collaborated with bluegrass icon Peter Rowan.
 The two became close, and she was chosen to be the godmother of his daughter Amanda Rowan.
-She appeared on Super Jam (1989), the live recording of the German TV series Villa Fantastica, with Brian Auger on piano, Pete York on drums, Dick Morrissey on tenor saxophone, Roy Williams on trombone, Harvey Weston on bass and Zoot Money, also on vocals.
+She appeared on Super Jam (1989).

 Around 1980, Muldaur became a Christian and released a live album, Gospel Nights, and a studio album, There Is A Love.
 In 1983 she returned to secular music with Sweet and Slow, a set informed by vintage jazz and blues.
 Muldaur continued to perform, tour, and record after her success in the mid 1970s, including a turn at the Teatro ZinZanni in 2001.

-Her 2005 release Sweet Lovin' Ol' Soul was nominated for both a Blues Music Award (formerly the W.C.
-Handy Award) and a Grammy Award in the Traditional Blues category.
+Her 2005 release Sweet Lovin' Ol' Soul was nominated for both a Blues Music Award (formerly the W. C. Handy Awards) and a Grammy Award in the Traditional Blues category at the 44th Annual Grammy Awards.
 In 2013, she was nominated for a Blues Music Award in the Koko Taylor Award (Traditional Blues Female) category.

-In 2003, Muldaur performed at Carnegie Hall in the Tribute to Peggy Lee produced by Richard Barone.
+In 2003, Muldaur performed at Carnegie Hall in a Peggy Lee tribute concert produced by Richard Barone.
 In 2018 she performed in Barone's Central Park concert Music & Revolution along with John Sebastian and others from her Greenwich Village days.
 In 2019, she received the Trailblazer award at the Americana Music Honors & Awards.

 In 2021, Muldaur recorded and released the album Let's Get Happy Together, a 40-minute, 12-track album in collaboration with Tuba Skinny.